-Few topics in cognitive psychology generate more confusion โ€” and more personal significance for the people asking โ€” than the relationship between ADHD and IQ.
-The questions are often deeply personal: does ADHD make you less intelligent?
+ADHD and IQ sit at the intersection of two widely misunderstood topics in cognitive psychology.
+The questions people bring to this subject are often deeply personal: does ADHD make you less intelligent?
 Can you have ADHD and a high IQ?
 Why do some very smart people struggle so consistently with tasks that seem straightforward?
+The research provides clear, nuanced answers โ€” and they are more useful than the simplified narratives that circulate in both popular ADHD discourse and mainstream intelligence research.

 Does ADHD Lower IQ?